-If the replacement program is not implemented, it is increasingly likely that a number of these assets will fail going forward, which could result in:
+If the replacement program is not implemented, it is likely that a number of these assets will fail going forward, which could result in:

-- safety risks for substation personnel; - the risk of involuntary load shedding on parts of the network due to the substations being damaged from a fire causing the loss of low voltage electricity necessary to control the substation; and - damage to substation equipment if a fire occurs.
+- safety concerns for substation personnel; - the risk of involuntary load shedding on parts of the network due to the substations being damaged from a fire and without low voltage electricity necessary to control the substation; and - damage to substation equipment if a fire occurs.

 The design of these AC boards is now non-compliant with modern good electricity industry practice and current safety standards.
-While AS3000 compliance is not strictly mandatory for existing infrastructure in South Australia, safely maintaining and operating boards of this bespoke nature also relies on the availability of highly specialised electrical workers.
+While AS3000 compliance is not strictly mandatory for infrastructure in South Australia, safely maintaining and operating boards of this bespoke nature also relies on the availability of highly specialised electrical workers.
 Familiarity and knowledge concerning the older style non-compliant boards is decreasing as the workforce ages which is expected to substantially reduce the ability to operate and maintain them safely.
 In accordance with good electricity industry practice, in new substations ElectraNet requires AS3000 compliant substation low voltage AC Supplies.

 Currently, removable covers are fitted behind the panels to act as barriers to prevent accidental contact and safe work methods are used to manage the risk.
-Replacement of these AC boards will reduce the possibility of personal injuries and substation damage if a fire occurred caused by the AC board igniting and/or the fire spreading beyond the cable trays.
-Furthermore, the existing AC boards have a much higher likelihood of failure than the new replacement AC boards.
+Replacement of these AC boards will reduce the possibility of personal injuries and substation damage due to a fire caused by the AC board igniting and/or the fire spreading beyond the cable trays.
+The existing AC boards have a much higher likelihood of failure than the new replacement AC boards.